avral/golos-ui/.github/CONTRIBUTING.md

-# Contributing to Golos.io
+# Contributing to Golos.id

-Love Golos.io and want to help?
+Love Golos.id and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.